 Experience and expertise in education

 Gay Lea Foods worked with D2L to facilitate continuous, easy-to-access learning and development opportunities for its elected representatives.

 “We were really impressed with D2L,” says Goodwill.
 “They had the expertise to help us create what we envisioned, but also the experience to give new users all the help and assistance they need.”

 This was especially important for Gay Lea Foods, because some of its delegates were not regular users of digital technology.
 Working with D2L, they were able to ensure that the courses were easy to navigate, and delegates were able to participate even in rural areas with limited bandwidth.

 Building interactive training courses

-Working closely with the Learning and Creative Services team at D2L, Gay Lea Foods has developed eight courses to-date covering a wide variety of topics, including sessions on each aspect of board governance and membership, as well as courses that provide Directors and delegates with insight into the structure of other co-operatives around the world.
+Working closely with the Learning Services team at D2L, Gay Lea Foods has developed eight courses to-date covering a wide variety of topics, including sessions on each aspect of board governance and membership, as well as courses that provide Directors and delegates with insight into the structure of other co-operatives around the world.
 Fox says, “The learning and creative services team was instrumental in helping build a series of truly engaging online training courses, providing us with a development space where we could take risks and incorporate nontraditional styles of learning into each module.”

 Engaging learners with gamification

 With the support and creative direction of D2L, Gay Lea Foods built a series of interactive courses